 • Malta is highly developed and modernised, so you’ll find good mobile phone signal throughout and all the usual services you’d expect.
 Most bars and restaurants have websites, so you can browse menus online before arrival and Google Maps works just like it would at home.

-For a ideas on the top things to do in Malta, check out our guide in partnership with Travel Through Life here.
+For a ideas on the top things to do and places to visit in Malta, check out our guide in partnership with Travel Through Life here.